theo-armour/theo-armour.github.io/snippets/snippets/vs-code.md

 # VS Code

+* my workspace: file:///C:/Users/theo/Dropbox/Public/git-repos/github.code-workspace
+* settings: control + , >> file:///C:/Users/theo/AppData/Roaming/Code/User/settings.json
+* keyboard shortcuts: control + K + S

 ## To do

 2020-05-23

-* styelint has online demo that seems nice - but in use may have learning curve issues
+* stylelint has online demo that seems nice - but in use may have learning curve issues
 * https://stylelint.io/demo
 * This whole linting and beautifying thing is a big issue.
 Much bigger than I thought.